Change Zoom preferences for accessibility on Mac

 For example, with the default trackpad settings, press and hold the Control key and drag two fingers up (to zoom in) or down (to zoom out).

-Zoom the entire screen (Full screen), a custom area of the screen (Split screen), or just the area where the pointer is located (Picture-in-picture).
+Choose to zoom the entire screen (Full screen), a custom area of the screen (Split screen) or just the area where the pointer is located (Picture-in-picture).

 When you use full-screen zoom, you can zoom the screen of an available second display (sometimes called Zoom Display).
 Click Choose Display, then choose a display.

 Display a high-resolution zoom of text, text fields, menu items, buttons and more in a dedicated window.
 See Use Hover Text.